La secchia rapita (Salieri): Act 1

-Renoppia (soprano), the daughter of the mayor, and Ghereda (soprano), the countess, await the return from battle of Mandredi and the Count.
+Renoppia (soprano), the daughter of the mayor, and Ghereda (soprano), the countess, await the return from battle of Manfredi and the Count.
 Manfredi (tenor), brave, and the Count (tenor), not so brave, have fought the forces of Bologna.
 Lorenzo (bass), the mayor, welcomes the returning army to the sounds of trumpeters.
 Manfredi displays a war trophy: a bucket taken from a Bolognese well.
 He gives the bucket to Renoppia and asks her to guard it.

 The ambassadors of Bologna, Antibo (tenor) and Titta (tenor), arrive seeking peace.
 They demand the return of the bucket and Renoppia and Ghereda as brides.
 The Count asks Titta to poison Ghereda.
 Ghereda overhearing this sings of her fidelity.
 Lorenzo and his council reject the peace offer and declare war.
 The characters exit to a military march.

 Act 2

 Lorenzo and Antibo negotiate for an end to the conflict.
 Antibo proposes that Modena surrender to Bologna either the bucket or Renoppia.
 Lorenzo puts the offer to Manfredi, who is faced with a choice between love and honor.
 At a banquet the characters pass around a bowl of soup which is believed to be poisoned.
 The mayor enters and announces Bologna is attacking the city.
 The characters exit to defend Modena.